 This program begins in late June, preceding the summer training modules in technical skills, and includes fourteen hours per week of language instruction as well as general orientation to the United States, New Haven, and the Yale School of Forestry & Environmental Studies.
-For information about this program, please contact the Yale English Language Institute, PO Box 208355, New Haven CT 06520-8355, U.S.A., or visit their Web site at www.yale.edu/eli.
+For information about this program, which is available to all matriculating students, please contact the Yale English Language Institute, PO Box 208355, New Haven CT 06520-8355, U.S.A., or visit their Web site at www.yale.edu/eli.